domino54/galaxybot/README.md

 * `!stop` - Allows administrators to stop music playback and clear the queue.

 ### ManiaPlanet
-Bot automatically reacts to ManiaPlanet titles and maps links.
+Bot automatically reacts to ManiaPlanet titles and maps links, as well as Mania Exchange maps links.

 * `!channel <sm|tm>` - See what's currently being played on channels.
 * `!servers <id|code>` - Listing up to 10 most populated servers of a specific ManiaPlanet title.
 * `!title <id|code>` - Shows information about given title from ManiaPlanet website.
 * `!map <uid>` - Shows information about given map from ManiaPlanet website.
+* `!mx <tm|sm> <id|query>` - Search for Mania Exchange map by ID or map name.

 Instead of using title `id` in commands you can use cone of following short codes: canyon, storm, stadium, valley, lagoon, galaxy, pursuit, pursuit-s, royal, siege, battle, elite, combo, joust, warlords, heroes, tm2, competition, rpg, obstacle, stormuim, infection, speedball, alpine.